mjmiranda-dhi/CarND-Traffic-Sign-Classifier-Project/writeup_README.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/mjmiranda-dhi/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the second cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the pandas library as well as plain python to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in cells 5 - 10 of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+![Training class distribution][./training_class_dist.png]
+![Validation class distribution][./validation_class_dist.png]

+Another exploratory visualization is viewing the first three examples of each image, along with class ID and sign name:

+![Sample image visualization][./traffic_sign_viz_1.png]

 ###Design and Test a Model Architecture